google-research-datasets/NewsQuizQA/README.md

 The Web Conference 2021 (WWW'21).

-The dataset consists of news article URLs and their associated human-written question-answer pairs.
+The dataset consists of news article URLs and their associated human-written quiz-style question-answer pairs.
 Each news article has exactly four reference question-answer pairs.
+A quiz-style question is one that must be able to be answered without assuming that the reader has access to any other source material.
+For example, certain reading comprehension questions containing direct references such as "according to the passage" or dangling mentions such as "what did she say?" would not be considered quiz-style.

 For this initial release, 11.6K question-answer pairs are included out of the 20K in the complete dataset.
 Additional question-answer pairs will be released